Paul Radmilovic: Olympic career

 Including the 1906 Intercalated Games, he competed at six Olympic Games.
 It would only be in 1976 when another athlete, fencer Bill Hoskyns, would compete at six Games for Great Britain.

 Radmilovic was the first athlete to compete in water polo at five Olympics, and one of ten male players who won three Olympic gold medals in water polo.

 Post-Olympics

+Radmilovic was one of only two Welsh athletes to represent Wales at the 1930 British Empire Games.
+Aged 44 at the time, he was sent by the Welsh Amateur Swimming Association, along with female swimmer Valerie Davies.

 He ran the Imperial Hotel in Weston-super-Mare, England for many years, and was still swimming 400 m a day at age seventy-eight.

 In 1967, he was inducted in the International Swimming Hall of Fame.
 He was the second water polo player (after American Wallace O'Connor) and the third Briton (after coach Matthew Mann and English Channel swimmer Captain Matthew Webb) to be inducted.

 Radmilovic died in Weston-super-Mare, England, in 1968 and is buried in Weston Cemetery on Milton Road.
 His son took over the running of the hotel and continued to display his father's vast trophy collection.